acmsigsoft/EmpiricalStandards/docs/Experiments.md

 -   the experiment is a replication
 -   the reviewer would have investigated the topic in any other way than an experiment
+-   not enough participants (unless supported by power analysis)

 ## Exemplars